-On today’s date in 1928, Canadian athletes Fanny “Bobbie” Rosenfeld, Ethel Smith, Myrtle Cook and Jane Bell won the gold medal in 4×100-metre relay at the Amsterdam Olympics.
+On today’s date in 1928, Canadian athletes Fanny “Bobbie” Rosenfeld, Ethel Smith, Myrtle Cook and Jane Bell won the gold medal in 4×100-metre relay at that year’s Summer Olympics in Amsterdam.

 Known as “The Matchless Six” by the Canadian Press, the women of the Canadian Olympic team would become national heroes after their performance that year.